sansin5982/Statistics-with-R/Correlation.md

     ## [1] 0.9792846

-Correlation value is 0.98 Hence, there is a strong positive correlation between age and cholesterol level
+The Correlation value is 0.98 Hence, there is a strong positive correlation between age and cholesterol level

     cor(mydata$age, mydata$cholesterol, method="pearson") #specify the method

     ## [1] 0.9792846

-Correlation value is 0.98 Hence, there is a strong positive correlation between age and cholesterol level
+The Correlation value is 0.98 Hence, there is a strong positive correlation between age and cholesterol level

     cor(mydata$age, mydata$cholesterol, method="pearson",use = "complete.obs")